Tabi wa Sumika The Journey Itself Home

 Setagaya Art Museum

-To mark the ten-year anniversary of the Great East Japan Earthquake two artist families, one American, the other Japanese, embark on “旅はすみか – The Journey Itself Home”, a poetic act of radical caring to rebuild social trust.
-Based on first-person narratives from the Fukushima 311 Disaster, the artists team will engage the public to share lessons of emotional resilience from survivors.
+To mark the ten-year anniversary of the Great East Japan Earthquake, two artist families, one American, the other Japanese, embark on 旅はすみか/ Journey Itself Home, a poetic act of radical caring to rebuild social trust.
+The artist team will engage the public with stories from Fukushima 311 Disaster survivors about adaptation, hope, and the meaning of home.

 Sue Mark & Bruce Douglas